 BOOK SERIES: Pennsylvania German Pioneers: A Publication of the Original Lists of Arrivals in the Port of Philadelphia from 1727-1808.
 Compiled by Ralph Beaver Strassburger.
 Edited by William John Hinke.
 (3 Vols.)

-You can also order Pennsylvania German Pioneers on microfilm or microfiche for viewing at any local LDS Family History Center (FHC) for a small fee.
+Pennsylvania German Pioneers on microfilm or microfiche at the LDS Family History Library in Salt Lake City.

 Microfilm roll numbers...

 note: Vol 2 is not available on microfilm, only microfiche